MananDesai54/passman/README.md

 - CRUD Credentials
 - Generate Strong password
 - Backup all the Credentials you stored
-- There will be more run `passman -h`
+- There will be more run `passman-cli -h`

 # Note